IDinsight/mosaiks/README.md

                        context_cols_to_keep_from_input=["lat", "lon"])
 ```

-## Pipeline

-1. Load dataset containing lat-lon coordinates for which to process images
-2. Read config parameters (e.g. image size to be processed (buffer), year, satellite, number of features to produce, etc.).
-See `config/*.yaml` files in this repsitory for configurable parameters.
+## Core functionality of the system

+The high-level flow of our featurisation pipeline is the following:

+1. The User feeds 'lat' and 'lon' lists for points they want to featurise
+    - The user also adds relevant parameters to the function (refer to FAQs)
-3. Fetch STAC references to images that overlap each point
+3. For each GPS coordinate, the function fetches [STAC](https://stacspec.org/en) references to satellite images
-4. Fetch the images
+4. Once found, the function fetches the images
-5. Convert each image into features using the MOSAIKS algorithm
+5. Function converts each image into features using the MOSAIKS algorithm
-6. Save features to file to be used for ML modelling (see the [mosaiks_ml](https://github.com/IDinsight/mosaiks_ml) repository for example ML models built using these features)

-## How to Run

-0. Clone this repository
-1. Run `make setup-env` to make an environment called "mosaiks" and install the required libraries (or do so manually)

-2. Run `pip install -e .` to install a live local copy of the repository.
-This can be used in python as `import mosaiks`.

-3. Data request authentication
-    - If running on the Microsoft Planetary Computer virtual machine, all data requests are automatically authenticated.
-    - If running elsewhere, make sure that the `planetary-computer` python package is installed and run the command `planetarycomputer configure` in the console, entering the API key when prompted.
-See [here](https://planetarycomputer.microsoft.com/docs/concepts/sas/#:~:text=data%20catalog.-,planetary%2Dcomputer%20Python%20package,-The%20planetary%2Dcomputer) for more information.

-4. Update configuration files in `config/`, or make your own config dictionaries.

-5. Place a `csv` file containing the latitude and longitude coordinates of the points in a specific folder or load a file with latitude and longitude coordinates.

-6. Run the wrapper pipeline function, or the pipeline function (see details below).
-Within the notebook:
-    - Choose the Dask cluster/gateway as desired
-    - Make sure to read the correct entry in the data catalog for the point coordinates file
+6. Lastly, the function returns a dataframe with the features, 'lat' and 'lon' columns, and any other columns if specified by the user

-## Repository structure
+## Repository structure (OUTDATED)
 ```
 .
 ├── config